 - 1. To advise USG on the University's statutory obligations to safeguard vulnerable people, including its obligations to protect them from being drawn into terrorism. - 2.
 To monitor the University's implementation of its statutory obligations in this area. - 3.
-To draft recommendations for policy and practice in this area, including oversight of the Policy on Safeguarding Children and Adults at Risk, Policy on Academic Freedom and Freedom of Speech and the External Speakers Code of Practice. - 4.
-To review regularly associated institutional risks, developing an action plan in response to those risks, and monitoring delivery in respect of the plan. - 5.
-To oversee on-going training and development of staff in the context of our safeguarding duties. - 6.
-To provide a forum for engaging with the Students' Union and partner bodies in respect of the University's duties. - 7.
-To receive updates on policy and practice across the country, providing suitable periodic updates and information for stakeholders. - 8.
-To oversee any multi-agency work in this area. - 9.
-To provide regular reports to USG, Audit and Risk Management Committee and Council. - 10.
-To have due regard for the implementation of the Strategic Plan, its Strategies, Sub-Strategies and Supporting Strategies, and the delivery of key institutional priorities and their associated action plans (as agreed from time to time), as relevant to the work of the Group. - 11.
+To provide oversight for the operation of the Speaker Code of Practice and any related policies and procedures and to propose recommendations for changes, as appropriate. - 4.
+To provide oversight of policies related to the University's Safeguarding obligations and to provide recommendations for the changes as appropriate. - 5.
+To review regularly associated institutional risks, developing an action plan in response to those risks, and monitoring delivery in respect of the plan.

+- 6. To oversee on-going training and development of staff in the context of our safeguarding duties. - 7.
+To provide a forum for engaging with the Students' Union and partner bodies in respect of the University's duties. - 8.
+To receive updates on policy and practice across the country, providing suitable periodic updates and information for stakeholders. - 9.
+To oversee any multi-agency work in this area. - 10.
+To provide regular reports to USG, Audit and Risk Management Committee and Council. - 11.
+To have due regard for the implementation of the Strategic Plan, its Strategies, Sub-Strategies and Supporting Strategies, and the delivery of key institutional priorities and their associated action plans (as agreed from time to time), as relevant to the work of the Group. - 12.
 To provide oversight on the policies and plans in delivering the University's commitment to equality, diversity and inclusion and meeting the requirements of the public sector equality duty.